 A child who meets the test can:

 - Make an Advance Care Directive about future medical treatment.
-This is discussed on our Victoria Advance Care Directives webpage.
+This is discussed on the Victoria Advance Care Directives webpage.

 - Appoint a support person.
-Information about the role of a support person is discussed on our Victoria Treatment Decisions webpage.
+Information about the role of a support person is discussed on the Victoria Treatment Decisions webpage.

 It is unclear whether the test for decision-making capacity overrides or replaces Gillick-competence for other medical decisions in Victoria.